 Saanich residents live in a region with beautiful natural landscapes and ecosystems which provide habitat for a great diversity of wildlife.
 Residential and agricultural areas within the region also provide habitat, especially for common wildlife.
-This Living with Wildlife feature provides information to help address potential conflicts between humans and wildlife.
+Listed below is information to help address potential conflicts between humans and wildlife.

 Most often, human-wildlife interactions are positive and co-existence is peaceful and enjoyable for humans.
 However, humans have different reactions to and values associated with wildlife.
 An enjoyable experience to one person can be seen as a problem situation to another.
 Wildlife concerns can range from relatively minor “nuisance” issues to more serious economic, safety, health and conservation concerns.